The Sabbath

 Eze 20:19 I am the LORD your God; walk in my statutes, and keep my judgments, and do them;

-Eze 20:20 And hallow my sabbaths; and they shall be a sign between me and you, that ye may know that I am the LORD your God.
+Eze 20:20 And hallow my sabbaths; and they shall be a sign between me and you, that you may know that I am the LORD your God.

 Eze 20:21 Notwithstanding the children rebelled against me: they walked not in my statutes, neither kept my judgments to do them, which if a man do, he shall even live in them; they polluted my sabbaths: then I said, I would pour out my fury upon them, to accomplish my anger against them in the wilderness.